 - Press & Books shop at the Innsbruck train station.

-Proposed Itinerary for 24-Hour Innsbruck Card
+Itinerary for 24-Hour Innsbruck Card

 By now, it should be around 14:00 to 14:30 when you arrive back at the Congress station of the Nordkette cable car.
-From here, it is a 5-minute walk to either the Imperial Palace or the Museum of Tyrolean Folk Art with Court Church.
+From here, it is a 3-minute walk to either the Imperial Palace or the Museum of Tyrolean Folk Art with Court Church.

-You don’t have to spend a lot of time in the palace or at the museum.
-However, the Giant Hall in the palace is quite impressive.
-So are the 28 so-called “black men” in the Court Church.
+You don’t need to spend much time at the palace or museum, but the Giant Hall is quite impressive.
+The 28 “black men” in the CourtChurch are also noteworthy.

 Tips: